aimms/how-to/Articles/498/498-aimms-with-r.rst

 """"""""""""""""""

 If you run the `run_api.R` file using ``source("run_api.R")``, a local API server will be started.
-You can test this server by typing in the url ``http://localhost:8000`` in your browser.
+You can test this server by typing in the URL ``http://localhost:8000`` in your browser.

 .. image:: test.png
     :align: center